-Furthermore, the new DIAC Rules confirms the DIFC as the default seat of arbitration in the absence of choice by the parties, which means that arbitrations will be governed by the DIFC Arbitration Law and DIFC Courts will have the supervisory jurisdiction over the relevant arbitrations.
+The new DIAC Rules confirms the DIFC as the default seat of arbitration in the absence of choice by the parties, which means that arbitrations will be governed by the DIFC Arbitration Law and DIFC Courts will have the supervisory jurisdiction over the relevant arbitrations.
 To enforce an award, an application can be made to the DIFC Courts, and any awards recognized by the DIFC may be enforced within the DIFC as well as onshore Dubai, pursuant to the Judicial Authority Law No. 12 of 2004.

-The enforcement of foreign arbitral awards (such as awards issued by the LCIA with a London seat) are governed by the Executive Regulations set out in the Civil Procedure Code.
-These Executive Regulations expressly state that enforcement of foreign orders or awards would be permissible before the local courts insofar as they are final and binding.
-The UAE is a signatory to the Convention on the

-Recognition and Enforcement of Foreign Arbitral Awards, also known as the "New York Convention," which further provides for the enforcement of foreign arbitral awards in the UAE.
+The enforcement of foreign arbitral awards (such as awards issued by the LCIA with a London seat) are governed by Article 222(2) of the Federal Law No. 42 of 2022 on the Promulgation of the Civil Procedures Law (as amended).
+Article 222(2) states that enforcement of foreign orders or awards would be permissible before the local courts insofar as they are inter alia final and binding.
+The UAE is a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the "New York Convention," which supports the enforcement of foreign arbitral awards in the UAE.

-The majority of disputes are arbitrable in the UAE, subject to limited exceptions such as inter alia registered commercial agency disputes, registration of off-plan real estate units, labor disputes, long term rental disputes, and disputes related to public policy matters (which is defined under Article 3 of the UAE Civil Code to include provisions relating to personal status such as marriage, inheritance, lineage, provisions relating to systems of governance, freedom of trade, circulation of wealth, private ownership and other rules and foundations on which the society is based, provided that these provisions are not inconsistent with the imperative provisions and principles of the Islamic Shari'a).
+The majority of disputes are arbitrable in the UAE, subject to limited exceptions such as inter alia registered commercial agency disputes, registration of off-plan real estate units, labour disputes, long term rental disputes, and disputes related to public policy matters (which is defined under Article 3 of the Federal Law No. 5 of 1985 on the Civil Transactions Law of the United Arab Emirates State ("Civil Code") to include provisions relating to personal status such as marriage, inheritance, lineage, provisions relating to systems of governance, freedom of trade, circulation of wealth, private ownership and other rules and foundations on which the society is based, provided that these provisions are not inconsistent with the imperative provisions and principles of the Islamic Shari'a).
 In addition, disputes under contracts with the UAE government are normally referred to a UAE court, except in certain emirates, e.g., Dubai, where parties may opt for arbitration subject to the approval of the Ruler of Dubai.